Making of VIKTORY II Rules & Resources Forum Ordering Options Contact Us About Peter Morrison

 Try to make alliances when possible in order to give yourself breathing room on one border to focus on attacking another, as well as to ally yourself with other weaker players when one player starts to become dominant.

 Early in the game try to stake a claim to as much land as possible without spreading yourself to thin.
-Try not to build on plains hexes if you have other options.

 When you place your units, always place them at the front, and keep units constantly moving up to the front to get into battle.